JBAujogue/LLM-playground/notebooks/103-inference-services.md

 # 1. Simple FastAPI service

-Run the service with :
+Open a CLI at the root of the project, and run the service with :
 ```
 uvicorn scripts.services.simple-llm-fastapi-service:app --root-path . --host 0.0.0.0 --port 8000
 ```

+## 1.1 Direct requests to FastAPI service

 ```python
 url = 'http://localhost:8000/predict'